nuvolaris/micro-bots/robots/README.md

 You can use `./nuv setup` to discover the name of your context if you have only one.

+There are many other options to install .
+Check get.nuvolaris.io for more informations.

+---

-It will take a while but in the end Microbots will be deployed.
+After you launched the installer,  it will take a while but in the end Microbots will be deployed.

 You can get the url to access the Battlefield it with: